abdolence/firestore-rs/README.md

 ## Reading Firestore document metadata as struct fields

 Firestore provides additional generated fields for each of document you create:
-- Generated document ID (when it is not specified from the client);
+- `_firestore_id`: Generated document ID (when it is not specified from the client);
-- The time at which the document was created;
+- `_firestore_created`: The time at which the document was created;
-- The time at which the document was last changed;
+- `_firestore_updated`: The time at which the document was last changed;

-To be able to read them the library make the available as system fields for deserializer with reserved names, so you can specify them in your structures as:
+To be able to read them the library makes them available as system fields for the Serde deserializer with reserved names, so you can specify them in your structures as:

 ```rust